 None of us can outrun time; but, there is substantial science and living examples that comprise a growing body of evidence that aging doesn't have to be a downward slide.

 The declines typically attributed to aging are being contradicted by research, and proof that certain lifestyle choices influence the odds of experiencing the benefits of all the components of fitness no matter what your age.

 Dr. Pamela Peeke, foundation board member of the Senior Olympics, notes that the majority of athletes who compete in the games didn't begin training seriously until late in life and have a calculable lower fitness age than chronological age.

-The take-away message?
-It's never too soon or too late.
-Don't underestimate the significant degree of control you have over your future state of health and fitness.
+The take-away messages of these bodies of evidence?
+It's never too soon or too late; and disability does not mean no ability.
+Don't underestimate the significant degree of control you have over your life and your future state of health and fitness.